khalyomede/laravel-api-generator/README.md

 *Result :* this will create, for each tables in your database, a corresponding model, controller, and routes.

 ## How it works
+This command will scan your `/.env` file.
+Make sure it exists and that your database credentials are correct.

 Each time your run this command, at least 3 files are created :
 - a model : located at `/app/<name>.php`, it represents the related table.
 It always begins with an uppercase.
 - a controller : located at `/app/Http/Controllers/<name>Controller.php`, it is always the name of the model followed by "Controller"